Columbus Drug Charges Lawyer

 In Ohio, illegal manufacture of drugs is a major offense, and carries big penalties and fines.

-According to the law, if you grow marijuana, or manufacture another similar controlled substance, or even help someone grow or manufacture a controlled substance, you are guilty of illegal manufacture of drugs.
+If you grow or help someone grow marijuana or manufacture another similar controlled substance, you are guilty of illegal manufacture of drugs.
 Some of the most common illegally manufactured drugs in Ohio include heroin and cocaine and, of course, marijuana.

 In the case of illegal manufacture of drugs, you may be tried under both federal as well as state law.